 Every business is unique, especially when it comes to accepting payments.
 The technology that you use to run your business is vital to your success, so it pays to really understand your needs and get the best payment technology solution possible.

 Invoices are an essential part of billing for a majority of businesses.
 Many businesses still rely on very manual processes such as Excel templates, in order to create invoices.
 While this might seem like a cost-effective solution, the time wasted in creating your invoices and lack of connectivity between your data can be highly detrimental.

 EMV Smart Terminal

 Physical credit card processing terminals are great for businesses with brick and mortar locations.
 If your customers are physically coming to you and swiping (or dipping) their cards, this is the solution for you.
-An important thing to remember is to make sure whatever machine you decide to purchase comes with full EMV and NFC technology-enabled.
+An important thing to remember is to make sure whatever machine or card reader you decide to purchase comes with full EMV and NFC technology-enabled.
 This means you’ll be able to accept chip cards as well as contactless payments like Apple Pay.

 Perfect for the on-the-go business owner, mobile payment technology can be a game-changer for your business.
 Some businesses can get by with just a mobile solution, but a large majority use their mobile card swipers and apps for trade shows and field reps to be able to take payments on the spot.

 Online shopping carts are powered by payment gateways and are essential for any eCommerce business.
 Even if you mainly operate a brick-and-mortar location, having an online store is a great way to increase your product’s visibility.
 Processing payments through an online shopping cart or online payments solution couldn’t be easier, and typically involves a quick phone call with your provider to activate the payment gateway.